TwoPeezy/Peezy/ModdersREADME.txt

 ||--   |    |       //     ||
 ||     |____|____ _//___   ||

+IF YOU'RE NOT A PROGRAMMER, USE newscene.html to create scenes.

 Scenes are the main functionality behind this game.
 In order to add a Scene, it requires 4 parameters: